erickorsi/ic-emotion-classification/README.md

 It is important to note that this project was developed in 2019-2020 and possibly may not be repeated today in the same method.

-The full report in portuguese can be found in the repo, along with codes.
+The full report in portuguese can be found in the repo.
 This is just a simplified explanation.

 ## Objective